 From July 2015 through December 2016, I was managing editor of Wisconsin 101, a collaborative history project that invites the public to tell stories about the history and geography of Wisconsin through unusual objects.
 Check out a recent feature on the project from Wisconsin Public Radio’s Central Time.
 Before Wisconsin 101, I developed and managed Edge Effects, a public-facing digital journal of the Center for Culture, History, and Environment at the University of Wisconsin—Madison.

-I’m Adam Mandelman, a PhD candidate working with William Cronon in the Department of Geography at the University of Wisconsin-Madison.
-My dissertation committee also includes Nancy Langston, Erika Marin-Spiotta, Gregg Mitman, and Matthew Turner.
+For my doctoral research, I followed three centuries of human misadventure in the watery landscapes of the Mississippi River Delta.
+The project was directed by William Cronon in the Department of Geography at the University of Wisconsin-Madison.
+My dissertation committee also included Craig Colten, Nancy Langston, Paul Robbins, Erika Marin-Spiotta, and Matthew Turner.

 While you’re here, you can explore my work, read more about my research, take a look at my resume, or peruse the archives of my discontinued blog about watery landscapes.
 You can also check out some resources and links or follow me on Twitter.